GEMS members enjoy a 20% discount on all GEMFest 2026 tickets and passes. Sign in now or become a member to get started.

 GEMFest provides a platform for challenging gender inequity and the lack of diversity in the screen-based media industry through a combination of film screenings, discussions, and professional development and networking opportunities.

-The festival will open in Spring 2026, and screen films with women and gender-diverse filmmakers in at least three of the following eight key creative roles: Writer, Producer, Director, Cinematographer, Editor, Composer, Lead Performer and Production Designer.
+The festival opened on March 5th, 2026 and screened films with women and gender-diverse filmmakers in at least three of the following eight key creative roles: Writer, Producer, Director, Cinematographer, Editor, Composer, Lead Performer and Production Designer.

-The 2026 festival will be a focused on in-person screenings and events.
+The 2026 festival was focused on in-person screenings and events.

 Featuring a Q&A and special musical performance by Hearse Chasing subject, Cassidy Waring, immediately following the screening, leading into our opening reception.